 In Munich I got a four-year long training in a school for translaters and interpreters (for English as first and French as second language) and afterwards I studied in Passau European Studies (majors: English and philosophical studies incl. history, law and economics) and afterwards I studied additionally Media and Communication (media theory, psychology, communication theories).

-The beautiful Bavarian Forest (German side) is part of the Bohemian Massif which stretches in a distance of approx. 126 km along all three countries:
+The beautiful Bavarian Forest (German side) is part of the common Bohemian Massif which stretches in a distance of approx. 126 km along all three countries, just called differently:

 Germany („Bavarian Forest“) – Austria („Bohemian Forest“) – Czech Republic („Šumava“)